michellejlin/lava/README.md

 1. With a reference fasta and a reference gff

-`lava.sh -f example_reference.fasta -g example_reference.fasta example1.fastq`
+`lava.sh -f example_reference.fasta -g example_reference.gff example1.fastq`

 2. And to pull the reference from Genbank